rubyonjets/jets/docs/_docs/prewarming.md

 ## Prewarm After Deployment

-After a deployment finishes, Jets automatically prewarms the app with a concurrency of 1.
+After a deployment finishes, Jets automatically prewarms the app.
 This keeps your application nice and fast immediately.

 ## Custom Prewarming